-- Sandals, open-toed shoes, or tennis/running shoes - Shorts and mini skirts - Revealing clothing or clothing deemed unprofessional by the faculty
+- Sandals, open-toed shoes, or tennis/running shoes - Shorts and mini skirts - Clothing deemed unprofessional by the facility

 Professional attire will occasionally be required and should comply with what is customary in a healthcare setting.
 Advanced notice will be given when professional dress code is expected.
 Here are some general guidelines & examples: